uw-dims/dims-swplan/docs/source/licensingplan.rst

-copyright holder, along with restrictions and permissions on how it is to be used (or re-used); the recipient of open source software, wishing to re-use it and build a new or derived work that they intend to release must also chose a license under which their work is released, but must also adhere to the restrictions and permissions of the work they are basing their work upon.
+copyright holder, along with restrictions and permissions on how it is to be used (or re-used); the recipient of open source software, wishing to re-use it and build a new or derived work that they intend to release must also choose a license under which their work is released, but must also adhere to the restrictions and permissions of the work they are basing their work upon.
 This raises issues of *compatibility* of terms in both licenses that an open source development team needs to be aware of